wp-kit/hashing/README.md

 # WPKit Hashing

-This is a Wordpress PHP Component to handles password hashing.
+This is a Wordpress PHP Component that handles password hashing.

 This PHP Component was built to run within an Illuminate Container so is perfect for frameworks such as Themosis.